-For the 2018 CPI, a revised approach was used to calculate standard errors and effect sizes, based on advice from the European Commission Joint Research Centre.
+Since 2018, Transparency International uses a revised approach to calculate standard errors and effect sizes, based on advice from the European Commission Joint Research Centre.
 Statistically significant movers are calculated using the effect size, the standard deviation, and the number of sources used for each country.
 Changes in CPI scores are considered statistically significant using a 90% confidence interval.
 A full explanation, including all formulas, can be found in the technical methodology note here.